-In the two-dimensional implementation of the TwoDimCellSpace the x-dimension (xDim) and the y-dimension (yDim) of the cell space must be given before the construction of the cell space.
-These dimensions give the number of cells along each of the two axes and the total number of cells in the cell space is equal to $xDim \times yDim$ .
-The cells are arranged in a 2-dimensional structure from bottom up and each cell is assigned a unique ID.
-For example, if (xDim, yDim) = (5, 4) the cells (their IDs shown) are arranged as in Figure 8.
+(yDim) of the cell space must be given before the construction of the cell space.
+These dimensions give the number of cells along each of the two axes, and the total number of cells in the cell space is equal to $xDim \times yDim$ .
+The cells are arranged in a two-dimensional structure from bottom up, and each cell is assigned a unique ID.
+For example, if (xDim, yDim) = (5, 4), the cells (their IDs shown) are arranged as in Figure 8.

-Figure 8.
-Arrangement of cells for a $5 \times 4$ 2-Dimensional cell space out here that the overall entity structure of the model is modular and allows for any of the component modules to be replaced by whatever the user has available as long as the appropriate messages are passed on to the input and external ports of the model.
+Also, the length (l) and breadth (b) of the cell must be given, and we assume that all cells have the same size.
+Nonetheless, we can have cells of different sizes in the cell space.
+It should be pointed out here that the overall entity structure of the model is modular and allows for any of the component modules to be replaced by whatever the user has available as long as the appropriate messages are passed on to the input and external ports of the model.
 For example, the Rothermel's fire spread computation model can be replaced with another appropriate model.
-Similarly one can design a Wind Flow Model that uses specialized algorithms for computing the local wind speed and direction and our model would still work.
-In the next subsection we give hierarchical diagrams and provide a detailed explanation of the system operation.
+Similarly, one can design a wind flow model that uses specialized algorithms for computing the local wind speed and direction, and our model would still work.
+In the next subsection, we give hierarchical diagrams and provide a detailed explanation of the system operation.